Project

 About find-any mode, the last option (3) sounds something better, IMHO.

-Updated by kyanagi (Kouhei Yanagita) over 1 year ago
+Updated by kyanagi (Kouhei Yanagita) about 2 years ago

 I was only thinking of adding a new method, but an optional argument for bsearch also seems to be good.